splunk/scs-getting-started-app/README.md

 ## Set up your environment

-If you haven't done so already, sign up for [Splunk Investigate](http://splunk.com/investigate) with a new Splunk account, or sign in with your existing Splunk account, accept the Terms Of Service, and choose a name for your Splunk Cloud Services tenant.
+If you haven't done so already, sign up for [Splunk Investigate](http://splunk.com/investigate) with a new or existing Splunk account, accept the Terms Of Service, and choose a name for your Splunk Cloud Services tenant.

 To ensure your local development environment is set up to successfully submit API requests, and to access and run code examples and applications, install the following tools:

 - [Splunk Cloud Services CLI](https://dev.splunk.com/scs/docs/overview/tools/tools_scloud), or `scloud`, is a command-line tool that makes it easy to submit API requests against Splunk Cloud Services.
 Download and unpack the `scloud` binary from [GitHub](https://github.com/splunk/splunk-cloud-sdk-go/releases).
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is a source-code management tool that allows you to run commands to access projects and keep track of changes to application files.
 - [Node.js](https://nodejs.org) is a JavaScript runtime environment that is required for a number of example applications accessed from the Splunk Developer Portal.
 Node.js version 8.3.0 or later is required for this app.
 - [npm](https://www.npmjs.com/) is package manager that makes it easy for programmers to publish and share source code of Node.js libraries.
-The npm client is installed with Node.js.
+  - The npm client is installed with Node.js.
+  - Log in to npm (run `npm login`) before running `npm` or `npx` commands.
 - [Yarn](https://yarnpkg.com/en/docs/install) is a package manager that enables additional workflows for JavaScript applications.
 Yarn is used to install packages and run commands in the Transit Dashboard App.
 Yarn version 1.3.2 or later is required for this app.

 ## Key concepts and terminology of Splunk Cloud Services